 WordPress is the most popular Content Management System (CMS) on the web.
-Used by more than 60 million websites, including 30.6% of the top 10 million websites as of April 2018 and trusted by businesses and organisations ranging from craftsmen to large multinationals such as Disney and Bloomberg and Sony Music.
+Used by more than 60 million websites, including almost a third of the top 10 million websites.
+It is trusted by businesses and organisations ranging from craftsmen to large multinationals such as Disney and Bloomberg and Sony Music.

 I’ve created a large number of websites over the years.
 Originally this was hand-coded HTML and CSS files, but then WordPress came along and its development road-map transformed the creation of websites on the web.
 Here are some of the reasons why I choose to use WordPress.

 1. It is the world’s most popular Content Management System

 WordPress is the most popular content management system in the world.
 As of 1st June 2018, W3Techs reports that it is used by 31.4% of the world’s websites, and has 59.9% of the CMS market (up from 59% in June 2018).

 Being so popular, you can be sure of a great deal of support.
 In fact there are tens of thousands of WordPress developers and WordPress based website designers all over the world.
 If you are looking for a new website, or you decide that your own website designer is no longer up to the job, then there are plenty out there in your area that can take over.